 The Average Age of the Combat Solder

 For Paul’s next release on Cooltempo, he decided to try a different approach.
 Staying true to the dance genre that had got him this far, he perfected a dramatic, arresting semi-instrumental composition based on something he’d heard about the average age of combat soldiers in the Vietnam war.
-The production values of the resulting track have given ‘19’ a place in the all-time dance music winner’s enclosure.
+The production values of the resulting track has given ‘19’ a place in the all-time dance music winner’s enclosure.

-By the time it became commercially available at the end of April 1985, the buzz about ‘19’ was deafening,.
+By the time it became commercially available at the end of April 1985, the buzz about ‘19’ was deafening.
 The song crash-landed on the British chart at number four and seven days later forcibly ejected Phyllis Nelson’s last dance ballad ‘Move Closer’ from a one week stay at number 1.
 ‘19’ spent a majestic five weeks at the summit, bowing only to The Crowd’s fundraising remake of ‘You’ll Never Walk Alone’ and went on to become an international sensation.
-Paul again.
-“I remember it sold 65,000 copies here on the day it was number one in 13 different countries and it’s one of the records I could hear on the radio and still feel proud.”
+Paul again: “I remember it sold 65,000 copies here on the day it was number one in 13 different countries and it’s one of the records I could hear on the radio and still feel proud.”

 Signing to Motown Paul began his association with Jaki Graham and his new project called Kiss The Sky.